A finite Q-bad space: Technical results about power series

 \section{Technical results about power series}

-We denote by $C$ the infinite cyclic group written multiplicatively $C=\langle t\rangle.$ For a commutative ring $R$ we denote by $R[\![x]\!]$ the ring of formal power series over $R$ and by $R[C]$ the group algebra of $C$.
+We denote by $C$ an infinite cyclic group written multiplicatively as $C=\langle t\rangle.$ For a commutative ring $R$ we denote by $R[\![x]\!]$ the ring of formal power series over $R$ and by $R[C]$ the group algebra of $C$.
 Consider the multiplicative homomorphism

 The induced ring homomorphism is denoted by the same letter

 \begin{lemma} If we denote by $I$ the augmentation ideal of $R[C]$ and set $R[C]^\wedge=\varprojlim R[C]/I^i,$ then $\tau(I^n)\subseteq x^n\cdot R[\![x]\!]$ and $\tau$ induces isomorphisms